I was talking to him over the phone.

 Do you talk to your friend like, “Good morning, it gives me immense pleasure to invite you to dinner.”

 Or do you speak like this, “Hey, why don’t you come over to my place tonight?
 Let’s eat together.”
 Noticed the difference?
-That is the difference between spoken English and written English.
+That is the difference between day to day conversational English and written English.

-Reading English newspapers is a good idea to improve your written English but it will not work with spoken English.
+Reading English newspapers is an excellent idea to improve your written English, but it will not work with spoken English.

 Many students read English newspapers daily.
-Hell, they also mark the difficult words to look up the meanings in dictionaries.
-They have been doing it for years now, but still, their spoken English skills are not improving and never will.
-Because they are trying to improve spoken English by ‘reading.’
+Hell, they also mark the problematic words to look up the meanings in dictionaries.
+They have been doing it for years now, but still, their English skills are not improving and never will.
+Because they are trying to develop speaking skills by ‘reading.’
 It’s utter nonsense.
 Don’t fall for that.

-Do you want to improve written English?
+Do you want to improve English writing skills?
 Read.

-Do you want to improve spoken English?
+Do you want to improve English speaking skills?
 Listen.